ccswbs/UoGd7-Training/bootstrapclasses.md

 Bootstrap heading classes (`.h1` - `.h6`) create text that has the same visual effect as heading tags.
 Like Lead, use these classes for inline text that is not a heading, but needs to be emphasized.

+To implement heading classes, add `class=h[numeral between 1 and 6]` to an HTML element: